Serotonin 5-HT2A receptor agonist

 A serotonin 5-HT_{2A} receptor agonist, or simply 5-HT_{2A} agonist, is a drug which acts as an agonist of the serotonin 5-HT_{2A} receptor.
 The serotonin 5-HT_{2A} receptor is one of 13 known human serotonin receptors.
 Serotonin 5-HT_{2A} receptor agonists can be divided into two main groups: (1) serotonergic psychedelics such as LSD, psilocybin, and mescaline; and (2) non-hallucinogenic serotonin 5-HT_{2A} receptor agonists such as lisuride, Ariadne, tabernanthalog, and zalsupindole, among others.
 Psychedelic and non-hallucinogenic serotonin 5-HT_{2A} receptor agonists can be reliably distinguished from each other in scientific research using the head-twitch response assay in animals.

 Agonists of the serotonin 5-HT_{2A} receptor are generally not selective for this receptor and also interact with other serotonin receptors, such as the serotonin 5-HT_{1A}, 5-HT_{2B}, and/or 5-HT_{2C} receptors, among others.
 However, highly selective serotonin 5-HT_{2A} receptor agonists, such as TGF-8027, have also been developed.
 In addition to degree of selectivity for the serotonin 5-HT_{2A} receptor, the serotonin 5-HT_{2A} receptor activates a variety of different downstream signaling pathways, such as G protein and β-arrestin cascades, and serotonin 5-HT_{2A} receptor agonists can have varying efficacies for activating these pathways, in turn resulting in different effects.
 Differing efficacies at different downstream signaling pathways relative to serotonin is also known as functional selectivity or biased agonism.

 Serotonin 5-HT_{2A} receptor agonists are frequently analogues of the neurotransmitter serotonin, and include tryptamines, phenethylamines, and ergolines and lysergamides, among other chemical classes.

-In addition to the recreational and entheogenic use of serotonergic psychedelics, both psychedelic and non-hallucinogenic 5-HT_{2A} receptor agonists, which act as psychoplastogens and have antidepressant-like effects in animals, may have applications in the treatment of psychiatric disorders.
-However, such uses have also been critiqued and potential adverse effects highlighted.
+In addition to the recreational and entheogenic use of serotonergic psychedelics, both psychedelic and non-hallucinogenic serotonin 5-HT_{2A} receptor agonists, which act as psychoplastogens and have antidepressant-like effects in animals, may have applications in the treatment of psychiatric disorders such as depression, anxiety, and addiction.
+However, use of psychedelics for such purposes has also been critiqued and their potential adverse effects highlighted.